currentsauce/currentsauce.github.io/_posts/2022-06-29-CRT-disco-bike.markdown

 ## Simplistic overview of car audio speakers
 At the basic end of the scale, you have just one speaker per channel, which is an all-range driver, i.e. doing the bass, mids and high frequencies.
 Typically, it excels in neither.
 At the mid range, each channel will have two drivers - a speaker doing the bass and mid range frequencies, and a separate tweeter doing the high frequencies.
 Bookshelf speakers have a similar approach.
-At the high end of the scale, you have the same components as the previous (mid), however, a high-pass filter is used to prevent the speaker from attempting to produce any low frequencies - which allows it to produce better sound without bass encumbering it.
+At the high-end of the scale, you have the same components as the previous (mid), however, a high-pass filter is used to prevent the speaker from attempting to produce any low frequencies - which allows it to produce better sound without bass encumbering it.
 To reproduce the low frequencies (bass), a separately amplified bass sub-woofer is used.
 Usually, this is only one, since low frequencies are not directional and there generally isn't a concept of "stereo" with low frequencies.
 ...This list is not fully exhaustive by the way!
 But it is a good general overview of the most common implementations of car audio.

-Since I want to accomplish the requirement of "decent sound quality" and "loudness", I decided to go the the "high end" approach, i.e. I want to have four amplified channels producing the mids & highs, and then one amplified channel for a subwoofer.
+Since I want to accomplish the requirement of "decent sound quality" and "loudness", I decided to go with the "high end" approach, i.e. I want to have four amplified channels producing the mids & highs, and then one amplified channel for a subwoofer.

 So to produce the mids and highs, a mid range speaker is coupled with a high-frequency tweeter speaker, and a suitable cross-over circuit is used to provide the tweeter with a high-pass filtered signal.
 These two speakers are separate, but thankfully in the car audio market, coaxial speakers exist - these are speakers with tweeters mounted in the middle, which makes installation easier.
 These seemed like the best choice for a clean installation.